Ketamine Therapy in Houston, TX

 When You've Done the Work and Something Still Hasn't Moved

-This is not a failure of effort.
-It is a description of what treatment resistance actually looks like, not the absence of trying, but the experience of reaching the ceiling of what standard approaches can offer.
+This isn't a failure on your part.
+It's what treatment resistance actually looks like, reaching the ceiling of what standard approaches can offer.

-For some people this looks like depression that medication has managed but not resolved.
-For others it's PTSD, OCD, an eating disorder, or an anxiety presentation that has become entrenched in ways that cognitive approaches haven't been able to fully reach.
+For some people, this looks like depression or anxiety that medication has managed but not resolved.
+For others, it's PTSD, OCD, or an eating disorder that has become entrenched in ways that talk therapy alone can't shift.

 WHAT KETAMINE-ASSISTED THERAPY ACTUALLY IS